 Are you suffering from the disruptive, exhausting condition known as sleep apnea?
 If you experience fatigue, chronic snoring, and frequent waking throughout the night, chances are good you are among the 18 million Americans with obstructive sleep apnea.
-Dr. Lisk provides sleep apnea treatment using a removable oral device.
+Dr. Lisk provides sleep apnea treatment in Raleigh using a removable oral device.
 Keep reading to learn about the condition, including sleep apnea symptoms, diagnosis, and sleep apnea therapy.

 What Is Sleep Apnea?